 Blockchain Explorer

-A blockchain explorer is a search engine and visualization tool for public blockchain data.
-Because most blockchains store data in binary or cryptographic formats that are difficult for humans to parse directly, explorers decode and display this data in a searchable, human-readable format.
-Anyone can look up any transaction, address, block, or smart contract on a public blockchain using an explorer — no account required.
-This transparency is fundamental to public blockchains’ trust model.
+A blockchain explorer is a search engine and visualization tool for public blockchain data that decodes raw cryptographic formats into human-readable information — allowing anyone to look up any transaction, wallet address, block, or smart contract on a public blockchain with no account required, making on-chain transparency practically accessible to users, investigators, and developers alike.

 What You Can Do With a Block Explorer